rustviz/rustviz-tutorial/src/lifetime.md

 </div>

 `'a` should be able to encompass the lifetime of all three references and be as small as possible, so as to reduce the amount of constraint bound to the programmer.
 In this case, `'a = [#4, #10]`, the same as the lifetime of `r`.
-Try hover on the SVG to see more!
+Try hover on the SVG to see more details!

 ## Type Lifetime Parameters

 A `struct` must have explicit lifetime parameter annotations if it contains a reference.
 The reason is simple: the reference can't outlive the lender variable, so the `struct` also cannot.
-Lifetime parameters are the way to correlate the lifetime of the reference and `struct`.
+Lifetime parameters correlate the lifetime of the reference and `struct`.

 Let's see how the lifetime parameter is computed when used to annotate a struct: